Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Conclusions and outlook

-Driven-dissipative bosonic systems designed for quantum computation \cite{gravina_critical2023} and sensing \cite{di_candia_critical_2023} often display weak or strong Liouvillian symmetries.
-An interesting open question concerns the study of dissipative quantum chaos in systems invariant under Liouvillian symmetries, as in this case the results are expected to depend significantly on the specific unraveling of the master equation \cite{bartolo_homodyne_2017}.
+Finally, we provide a physical example where the quantum-to-classical correspondence proposed in Ref.~\cite{grobe_quantum_1988} manifestly breaks down.
+We identify a regime of parameters where steady-state quantum chaos persists in both the classical (where all quantum correlations are neglected) and semiclassical (considering quantum correlations to order $\hbar$) limits.
+We also find parameters where an emergent steady-state quantum chaos does not admit any classical or semiclassical counterpart.
+While these regimes exhibit different features at the classical level, several observables remain unchanged in the quantum regime.
+We demonstrate how, in this region, quantum fluctuations are extremely relevant and are induced by the quantum noise effect of dissipation, which causes random deviations from regular phase-space trajectories, effectively turning classical integrable regions into chaotic attractors.

-The comparison between quantum, semi-classical and mean-field classical limit suggests that different kinds of steady-state chaos can exist.
-We identify a kind of steady-state quantum chaos that persists in both the classical (where all quantum correlations are neglected) and semi-classical (considering short-range quantum correlations) limits, thus obeying the GHS conjecture \cite{grobe_quantum_1988}.
-We also characterize an emergent steady-state quantum chaos without any classical or semi-classical limit.
-The study of individual quantum trajectories and of the boson-number fluctuations in bosonic systems indicates that dissipative quantum chaos may emerge in an otherwise classically integrable system as a result of quantum fluctuations, which cause random deviations from regular phase-space trajectories, effectively turning them into chaotic attractors.
-Further study is warranted to systematically understand which conditions can lead to the departure from the GHS conjecture in open quantum systems.
+In the future, we plan to extend our results to the study of driven-dissipative bosonic systems designed for quantum computation \cite{gravina_critical2023} and sensing \cite{di_candia_critical_2023}.
+These often display weak or strong Liouvillian symmetries.
+An interesting question then concerns the study of DQC in systems invariant under Liouvillian symmetries, as in this case the results are expected to depend significantly on the specific unraveling of the master equation \cite{bartolo_homodyne_2017}.
+Looking instead at the quantum-to-classical correspondence, further study is warranted to systematically understand which conditions can lead to the departure from the GHS conjecture in open quantum systems.